scottXchoo/Frontend-Simple-Starter/README.md

 > Inspired by "[Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate)".

-I love [Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) project, but there are some libraries I don't want to use, so I decided it was heavy and difficult to use.
-(Thanks to [Remi Wg](https://github.com/ixartz)) If you need more libraries such as testing, please use this project.
+I love [Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) project, but there are some libraries I don't want to use and it was heavy & difficult to use.
+If you need more libraries such as testing, please use this project.
+(Thanks to [Remi Wg](https://github.com/ixartz))

-So I made a simpler and easier Next.js template for beginners.
+I made a simpler and easier Next.js starter & boilerplate for beginners.
 It's a project with only Next.js, Tailwind CSS and TypeScript.
-I hope you can use it well🙇🏻‍♂️
+I hope you can use it well 🙇🏻‍♂️

 Clone this project and use it to create your own [Next.js](https://nextjs.org/) project.

 ## Features
 **"Developer experience first"**

 - ⚡ Next.js with App Router and Page Router support